mcneel/developer.rhino3d.com/_guide_topics/cpp/failed_to_locate_cl_exe_error.md

 ## Solution

-Visual Studio 2010 will only build 64-bit plug-ins for Rhino.
-To build 32-bit plug-ins for Rhino, you need Visual Studio 2005.
+Visual Studio 2010 will only build 64-bit plugins for Rhino.
+To build 32-bit plugins for Rhino, you need Visual Studio 2005.

 If you do not have a copy of Visual Studio 2005, you can obtain one by purchasing a Visual Studio Professional with MSDN subscription.